DataDog/integrations-extras/postman/README.md

 3. Go to Home > Integrations > Browse All Integrations
 4. Click on the Datadog Integration
 5. Choose the Postman Monitor for the metrics that you want to be analyzed.
-6. Choose if you want to send metric, events or both
+6. Choose if you want to send metrics, events or both.
 7. Complete other details and add the Integration to complete the configuration

 ![Configure Integration][4]